Blood sugar. (I’m sure there are other things that qualify, but most of them contain sugar of some sort so I’m sticking with it.)

 Eat more protein and fat, fewer carbs.
 This is a simple one for most of you guys, but many people never consider it.
 A basic swap of whole eggs (or egg whites) for carbs reduces not just postprandial glycemia but also endothelial dysfunction.19

 Get enough sleep.
 Sleep deprivation increases blood glucose variability and impairs regulation.20

 Eat fermented dairy.
 Kefir improves glycemic control in patients with type 2 diabetes.21 Yogurt does too.22 Cheese is also associated with better glucose control.23

 Use spices.
 Spices can have profound anti-hyperglycemic effects.24

 If you’re low-carb or keto and need to pass a glucose tolerance test, eat 150-250 grams of carbs per day in the week leading up to the test.
 This will give you a chance to shift back into sugar-burning mode.

-Consistency is everything.
+For long-term glucose control, consistency is everything.
 Consistently doing all the little tips and hacks we just went over that lower blood sugar in the moment will lead to long term blood sugar control.
-If you take vinegar before and walk after every single meal for the rest of your life, you will control postprandial blood sugar.
+If you take vinegar before and walk after every single meal for the rest of your life, you will control postprandial blood sugar for life.
 If you avoid excess carbohydrates, you will exert long-term control over blood sugar levels.
 If you exercise 3-4 times a week and get plenty of low-level activity, you’ll be much less likely to have hyperglycemia.

 Thus concludes the Definitive Guide to Blood Sugar.
 If you have any questions or comments, drop them in down below.
 Thanks for reading!